End-to-end Travel Rule lifecycle

 Depending on your setup, the synchronous response can provide:

-• Travel Rule message status
+- Travel Rule message status

-• counterparty routing or delivery context
+- counterparty routing or delivery context

-• Travel Rule Risk Score
+- Travel Rule Risk Score

-• Rule Engine decision outcome
+- Rule Engine decision outcome

 Use that response to decide whether to:

-• proceed immediately
+- proceed immediately

-• wait for a defined period
+- wait for a defined period

-• send the transaction for review
+- send the transaction for review

-• block the transaction
+- block and cancel the transaction before settlement

 If you configure the Rule Engine, CryptoSwift evaluates those policies as part of message creation and returns the outcome in the same decision window.
 Even when the synchronous response is enough to continue, you must still process later asynchronous updates because the counterparty response and final lifecycle state can change afterwards.